nsrau/azure-docs.it-it/articles/cognitive-services/Bing-Image-Search/image-insights.md

 > [!NOTE]
-> Version 7 Preview changes to insights request.
+> V7 Preview changes to insights request.
 >
 > To get insights call the /images/details endpoint.
 >